Ithaca Students (Undergraduate, Graduate, & Professional)

 Contact Cornell Health's Requirements Office

-If you have questions, refer to our Health Requirements FAQ.
+If you have questions, please refer to our Health Requirements FAQ.

-If you wish to contact our Requirements Office:
+If you wish to contact our Requirements Office, you may do so in one of the following ways:

 • Send a secure message through our patient portal: Log in to myCornellHealth using your Cornell NetID and password, and go to Messages > New Message > Send a message or attachment to Immunization Requirements.